MartijnBraam/pygments-theme-darcula/README.md

 pygments doesn't label some of the keywords with the same classes (most visible with puppet files).

 Embed the darcula.css in your website or include darcula.less in your existing less structure.
-All highlight classes are prefixed with `.highlight`
+All highlight classes are prefixed with `.highlight`.
+This stylesheet doesn't set the background color for your code area's.
+The background in the example is `#222`.

 ![Screenshot with .ini file](https://raw.githubusercontent.com/MartijnBraam/pygments-theme-darcula/master/screenshot.png)